Fipper-io/fipper-python-sdk/README.md

     print('The `feature_flag` is not available')
 ```

-More information and more clients: https://docs.fipper.io
+More information and more client libraries: https://docs.fipper.io